+So far, we know that a synesthete might see the word ‘plane’ as mint green or the number ‘4’ as dark brown.
 There are also synesthetes who hear sounds in response to smell, who smell in response to touch, or who feel something in response to sight.
 Just about any combination of the senses is possible.

-Diagnosis of Synestesia
+Diagnosis of Synesthesia

-These guidelines include:
+These guidelines of perception types include:

 - Involuntary: synesthetes do not actively think about their perceptions; they just happen.

-- Projected: rather than experiencing something in the “mind’s eye,” as might happen when you are asked to imagine a color, a synesthete often actually sees a color projected outside of the body.
+- Projected: rather than experiencing something in the “mind’s eye,” as might happen if asked to imagine a color, a synesthete often actually sees a color projected outside of the body.

 - Durable and generic: the perception must be the same every time; for example, if you taste chocolate when you hear Beethoven’s Violin Concerto, you must always taste chocolate when you hear it; also, the perception must be generic — that is, you may see colors or lines or shapes in response to a certain smell, but you would not see something complex such as a room with people and furniture and pictures on the wall.

-Who Has Synesthesia?
+Who Develops Synesthesia?

 It isn’t a bad/negative thing at all.
 In fact, it might help them later in life with memory and recall of information!